qimmuno/metaclonotypist/README.md

 - Automated identification of T cell metaclones from repertoire sequencing data
 - HLA-association analysis with robust false discovery rate control
 - A highly modular pipeline combining speed with accuracy.
-This is achieved by combining the [Symdel algorithm](https://arxiv.org/abs/2403.09010) for fast candidate identification of similar TCRs for refinement through state-of-the-art TCR similarity metrics ([TCRdist](https://doi.org/10.1038/nature22383) / [SCEPTR](https://doi.org/10.1016/j.cels.2024.12.006)) and advanced clustering algorithms.
+This is achieved by combining the [Symdel algorithm](https://arxiv.org/abs/2403.09010) for fast edit distance sequence neighbor candidate identification with refinement by more complex similarity metrics.
+Metaclonotypist supports([TCRdist](https://doi.org/10.1038/nature22383) as its default similarity metric, as well as (currently experimental) [SCEPTR](https://doi.org/10.1016/j.cels.2024.12.006)) filtering.
+Metaclonotypist also supports different graph-based clustering algorithms, including the default Leiden clustering.

 ## Requirements